NEWS: Chatbots.org survey on 3000 US and UK consumers shows it is time for chatbot integration in customer service!read more..

 Read more about: Capability, Not Voice, Impressed Most At WMC.

-Andy Peart on 12 years, 10 months ago in Business, Visions & opinions, Business News | by
+Andy Peart on 13 years ago in Business, Visions & opinions, Business News | by

 Summary: Andy Peart is underlying why "Rolling on winter brings more Nordic disruption" in technology